This is not a points & miles related article, but I wanted to share my recent experience of health benefits observed after regular sauna bathing.

 Sauna Bathing

 Sauna bathing has been used for thousands of years for leisure, relaxation, and wellness.
 The sauna tradition is deeply rooted in Finnish culture, and it makes me wonder if it has played a role in Finland topping the charts as the happiest country in the world for the last 7 years.
-Both me and my wife have been enjoying the sauna every day during our Argentina trip at Correntoso Lake & River Small Luxury Hotel and Park Hyatt Mendoza.
+We enjoyed the sauna every day during our Argentina trip at Correntoso Lake & River Small Luxury Hotel and Park Hyatt Mendoza.

 My brief medical history